critesjosh/celo-dappkit/README.md

 You can use your physical mobile device or an emulator to develop apps with Expo.
 If you want to use your physical device, you will have to [install the Expo app on your device.](https://expo.io/learn)

+Make sure the Celo Wallet app is open on your device when you are using your dapp.
+Your dapp will be requesting information from the Celo Wallet.

 ### Using an emulator

 You can find more information about running and Android emulator [here.](https://developer.android.com/studio/run/emulator-commandline)